forthy42/net2o/wiki/squid.md

 two transactions: One is the coin itself (debit), and the other is a promise to buy it back (credit).

-The Purpose of that conservation of all transactions is to make it easy to cross-check the ledgers for consistency.
-If you have n ledgers, you summ all the columns in them (which can be done in parallel), and you cross-check by summing all the n results: The balance ought to be zero.
+The Purpose of that is to make it easy to cross-check the ledgers for consistency.
+If you have _n_ ledgers, you summ all the columns in them (which can be done in parallel), and you cross-check by summing all the _n_ results: The balance ought to be zero.

 ### Subdividing further